-The analysis found two recognised sites of local historic heritage significance within the Project Area; Devon House and St Saviour's Church.
-Directly adjacent to the Project Area is also the Commonwealth Heritage Listed RAAF Base Williamtown.
+The analysis found three recognised sites of local historic heritage significance within the Project Area; the Commonwealth Heritage Listed RAAF Base Williamtown, and locally listed St Saviour's Anglican Church and Devon House.
 Desktop analysis and predictive modelling has also identified areas that have the potential to contain other sites with as yet unrecorded historic heritage values.
 These are scattered areas with low heritage potential.